ElhadiMohsenAbdalla/SWMMLIDOPT/README.md

 ![ScreenShot](/Figures/fig3.JPG)

 7. The tab "LID creation tool" is used to create inp file with LID measures that are assigned based on user input.
-For example, As in the the following figure, four LID measures were selected: BR(Bioretenetion cell), GR(Green roof), PP (permeable pavement) and VS (vegetated swales).
+For example, As in the following figure, four LID measures were selected: BR(Bioretenetion cell), GR(Green roof), PP (permeable pavement) and VS (vegetated swales).
 BR will be implemented in the land types 'Parking' and 'Vegetation', while GR will only be implemented in the land type 'Roof'.
 Click the bottom "Create LIDs and Export results" to export the .inp file with LID measures

 ![ScreenShot](/Figures/fig4b.JPG)